 Premiums for Parts A and B are determined by and billed through Medicare.
 The premium for Part A can be up to $437 a month as of 2019.
 But you usually don’t pay any premiums for Part A insurance (because you likely already paid premiums through Social Security taxes, if you worked for at least 10 years in the U.S .).
 The standard Part B premium as of 2019 is $135.50, but most people with Social Security benefits will pay less ($130 on ).

 A Part C plan combines other parts of Medicare (Original Medicare and usually Part D) and can provide you with a broader range of benefits.
 These plans are sold through private insurance companies that are approved by Medicare.
-Premium rates vary depending on the type plan and where you live, but the average premium across all Part C plan types as of 2017 is $31.40, according to My Medicare Matters, a website run by the National Council on Aging.
+Premium rates vary depending on the type plan and where you live, but the average premium across all Part C plan types as of 2018 is estimated to be $30, according to My Medicare Matters, a website run by the National Council on Aging.

 Medicare Part D plans are also provided through private insurance companies.
 The national average Part D premium is $33.19, according to My Medicare Matters.
 But depending on where you live and the type of plan you have, Medicare Part D costs will vary.